Ann Kane, PCSD Prevention Coordinator

 Intervention teams exist at all secondary schools.
 The goal of the intervention teams is to respond to patterns of behavior that may be consistent with substance use and/or mental health issues.
 The intervention occurs when a team member makes contact with a parent or guardian and shares information about student behavior and referral resources.

-In addition to school-related prevention, the district’s Prevention Coordinator is actively involved with the 7-town Alliance.
+In addition to school-related prevention, the district’s Prevention Coordinator is actively involved with the Monroe County Prevention Alliance.
 This community group consists of area towns and school districts which develops initiatives for the prevention of underage drinking, other substance use and current trends.
 The alliance offers workshops, presentations and information for parents, guardians and school staff.